Mub1532/immich-workflows-date-fixer-server/README.md

 ----

-#### NOTE: Immich Workflows is in preview so it can change a lot.
+#### NOTE: Immich Workflows is in preview so it WILL change a lot.
 This was made in the `v3.1.0` version of immich.

+Future Immich versions will have more features in Workflows, so this may be deprecated & replaced in the future.

 ----
 **Note:** Tested on Immich Server v3.1.0 where the TZ was set to UTC (for my use case, it is set to UTC for consistent storage templates).
 Not tested on immich servers where TZ is something other than UTC.